dvgamerr-app/dvgamerr-app.github.io/README.md

 ## Thanks
 - [Nuxt.js](https://github.com/nuxt/nuxt.js).
 For detailed explanation on how things work.
+- [Bootstrap](https://getbootstrap.com/).
+For web front-end component library.
-- [Theme Design](https://thememe.me/profile).
-For design template with bootstrap.
+- [themehippo.com](https://themehippo.com).
+For the original template for the design.